dw44/countries/README.md

 Dark Mode and Day Mode can be switched between by clicking on the Dark/Day Mode button in the header.
 Dark mode preference persists between pages and sessions as it is stored locally.
 ![darkmode](./public/demo/darkmode)

+## Technical

+### Technologies Used:
+React - Front end library<br/>
+Next.js - React framework<br/>
+Emotion - Styling<br/>
+axios - Data fetching<br/>
+FontAwesome - Icons for navigation and buttons<br/>

+Next.js was chose instead of Create React App since the project lent itself particularly well to static site generation, and to practice the framework.

+Dark Mode is implemented manually through the context API.
+Emotion offers theme support out of the box but the choice to implement themes manually was a deliberate one, to get a deeper understanding of how themes work.

+Data for the countries is fetched from the REST Countries API (https://restcountries.eu/).
+REST Countries has an open API with no keys.

+For Styles, Emotion was chosen to localize styling within components, but with greater flexibility in terms of how to approach styling, compared to that offered by Styled Components, the alternative.